 - In addition, students must write a summary that includes information about their topic and an explanation of their sculpture.
-For easy clean up and reuse, you may want to place the task cards in laminated sheet protectors and use dry erase markers.
+For easy clean up and reuse, you may want to place the task cards in laminated sheet protectors (affiliate link) and use dry erase markers (affiliate link).

 - Groups must work quickly and collaboratively as they only have 12 minutes to complete their task and they present to the whole class.

 - Students in the audience, must listen carefully and/or take notes, if desired, because this is their review before the assessment.

 - Now, it’s time for the Haiku writing portion of this assignment which is an individual assignment.

 - First explain what Haiku poetry is, how it’s set up and share an example or two with your students.

 - Students can refer to their notes as they create their Haiku in a Google Slide which is then shared with me in Google Classroom.
 Other tech platforms such as Canva could also be used or students can hand-generate them.